KernCore91/-SC-Counter-Strike-1.6-Weapons-Project/README.md

 ## Credits

 You are authorized to use any assets in this pack as you see fit, as long as you credit us and whoever contributed to the making of this pack.
 There's a very long list of people/teams in the file: *cs16_credits.txt*, this file specifies the authors of every single asset that is being used in the making of this project.

-You are authorized to use any assets in this pack as you see fit, as long as:
+### You are authorized to use any assets in this pack as you see fit, as long as:
 * You credit everyone who contributed to it.

+### You are not permitted to:
+* Re-pack it without the project author's consent.
+* Use any assets included in this project without crediting who made them.
+* Earn money from this pack or any other assets used.
+* Upload it somewhere else without credits.